-ub Scouts is the first section into Scouts at 12th Caulfield.
+ub Scouts is the first section in our 12th Caulfield Scout Group.
 It’s for boys and girls aged 7½ to 11 and it’s all about adventure!

 Cubs: 7.5 – 11 years on Tuesdays (6.30 – 8.00 pm)

 If you enjoy fun, games and learning new skills then you’ll love being a Cub Scout!
 Life as a Cub Scout is full of adventure and teamwork.
 As a member of a ‘Six’ you and your Pack will work together to explore the world.
 Your Cub Scout Leader will help you along the way and encourage you to participate in Scouting activities.
 You’ll learn life-long skills and participate in the Cub Scouts Award Scheme and earn badges, make friends and have fun!

 Children who decide to formally join Cubs will generally spend 6 weeks as a ‘New Chum’.
 They will learn the basics about being a Cub before their investiture, when they receive their 12th Caulfield scarf, badges and a small handbook.

 They then work through the Bronze, Silver and Gold Boomerang levels of activities and/or towards any achievement badges of interest at their own pace.
 Many of these badge activities are built in to the weekly programme so that everyone has a chance to earn a badge.
 Traditional activities such as knots and citizenship are balanced with fun activities such as crafts and games that foster team spirit and fair play.

 The Pack is organised into subgroups – Sixes – with a ‘Sixer’ and ‘Second’ holding leadership roles.